Kansas Oil Boom

 Nine months after the 1901 “Lucas Gusher” at Spindletop, Texas, oil erupted 90 miles to the east in Louisiana.
 W. Scott Heywood — already a successful wildcatter at Spindletop — drilled the discovery well of the Jennings oilfield.
 His September 21, 1901, gusher initially produced 7,000 barrels of oil a day.

-Louisiana’s first commercial oil well was completed on the Jules Clements farm, about seven miles northeast of the small town of Jennings.
+Louisiana’s first commercial oil well, the Jules Clements No. 1, was completed on the Clements farm, about seven miles northeast of the small town of Jennings.

 The widow of Louisiana's oil discoverer, the late W. Scott Heywood," unveiled an historical marker in 1961.